StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 4. Several other interesting approaches that could become a good basis for such an endeavour are being explored in Julia, e.g. Soss.jl and Omega.jl.

 5. Many other R functions such as precis(), link(), shade(), etc. are not in v1, although some very early versions are being tested.
-Expect significant refactoring of those in future versions and at the same time better integration with MCMCChain.Chains objects.
+Expect significant refactoring of those in future versions and at the same time better integration with MCMCChains.Chains objects.

 6. The Mamba examples should really use `@everywhere using Mamba` in stead of `using Mamba`.
 This was done to get around a limitation in Literate.jl to test the notebooks when running in distributed mode.